-Looking to save money on your utility bills?
-Some companies claim that you can find a better deal if you have all your bills from one provider.
+Are you looking to save money on your utility bills?
+Some companies claim you can find a better deal if you have all your bills from one provider.
 Take a look at this Utility Warehouse review to see if it really is cheaper than the rest.

 I’m fairly active on Facebook.
-By that, I mean I read what others have to say, chuckle and then go on about my day.
-However, I also belong to several groups for my local town.
-As I scroll past the usual posts about crap parking/driving, complaints about fireworks or pictures of missing cats (along with the obligatory joke about the Chinese takeaway), I often see posts about who is the best energy provider.
+By that, I mean I read what others say, chuckle and then go on about my day.
+However, I also belong to several groups in my local town.
+As I scroll past the usual posts about bad parking/driving, complaints about fireworks or pictures of missing cats (along with the obligatory joke about the Chinese takeaway), I often see posts about who is the best energy provider.

 Who is Utility Warehouse?

-Utility Warehouse is a discount club that offers energy bundled with other utilities.
-According to Which? they became an energy supplier back in 2013 after buying 770,000 customers from Npower.
-Currently, they are the biggest energy provider outside of the “Big 6”.
-They also scored top for customer satisfaction out of all the energy providers – although that bar is set quite low…
+Utility Warehouse (UW) is a discount club that offers energy bundled with other utilities.
+According to Which? they became an energy supplier in 2013 after buying 770,000 customers from Npower.
+They are the biggest energy provider outside of the “Big 6”.
+They also scored top for customer satisfaction out of all the energy providers – although that bar is quite low…

 Utility Warehouse doesn’t advertise as much as other companies.
 They have a far cleverer way of operating.
 Instead of bombarding you with TV and radio adverts, Utility Warehouse recruits agents (also known as partners).
 More-or-less, anyone can become a partner.
 And who is more likely to convince you to switch providers – a random stranger or a family member?